Obra-Studio/shadcn-ui-kit/docs/src/routes/documentation/colors/content.md

 If you don't need them, you can safely delete the colors not in use.
 All neutral values are used, as well as 5 red values.

-Note: Figma does not support OKCLH, so we are using hex variables.
+Note: Figma does not support OKCLH, so we are using hex-based variables.

 ## Theming